 The campground is 15 miles north of Bayfield, Wisconsin where families can catch the ferry to Madeline Island, shop and dine along the main street, or visit one of the many fruit orchards in the surrounding area.

 Another popular place to visit near the campground is the Apostle Island sea caves.
 They can be reached by hiking or kayaking from nearby Meyers Beach.

 This is one of the best family campgrounds in Wisconsin and we love visiting this campground every season so we can spend our mornings watching the boats on Lake Superior, and our afternoons walking on the sandy beach.
 The highlight of our day is the evening sunset over Lake Superior…it’s the best way to end a relaxing stay at Little Sand Bay.

 Perrot State Park

 Perrot State Park is always going to be one of my favorite campgrounds, and not just because that’s where we spent our honeymoon (although that doesn’t hurt!).

 It’s beautiful, for one.
 Located at the confluence of the Mississippi and Trempealeau Rivers, it’s lush and green.
 Perrot State Park is in the Driftless Area, a region that the glaciers skipped, so it’s hilly with bluffs and crags, perfect for hiking and incredible views.

-It also abuts the Great River State Trail, so be sure to bring your bikes.
+It also abuts the Great River State Trail, so be sure to bring your bike on your road trip.
 We did and rode down to the town of Trempealeau.
 If you have an issue with your bike (like I did), there’s a shop in town.
 Stop into the local tavern while you’re waiting for your tire to be replaced.

-These are some of the best camping in the Midwest.
-Have you camped at any of these, or did we miss your favorite?
-Leave a comment!
+These are some of the best places for camping in the Midwest.